FAIR Data,

 “Which repository has the most data citations?”

-ENA (European Nucleotide Archive) leads with 3.76 million data citations across 1.28 million unique datasets, followed by PDB with 1.75M citations.
-Of the 9 repositories tracked, only Figshare and Dryad mint DOIs — the remaining 7 use repository-specific accession numbers.
+ENA (European Nucleotide Archive) leads with 3.76 million data citations across 1.34 million unique datasets, followed by PDB with 1.73M citations.
+Of the nearly 2,000 repositories tracked, only Figshare and Dryad mint DOIs — the vast majority use repository-specific accession numbers.

 ✓ Every number verified against the knowledge graph.